secondo-database/secondo/packaging/debian/README.md

 ```

 There is nothing to configure: the build environment (platform, SWI-Prolog, JDK,
-Berkeley DB) is detected by `CM-Scripts/secondo-detect.sh`, the algebras are the
+Berkeley DB) is detected by `makefile.detect`, the algebras are the
 default set of `makefile.algebras.sample`, and the package version is derived from
 `include/version.h` and the packaged commit.